-The Lindt & Sprüngli company still makes premium chocolate today, including a number of dark chocolate bars of varying intensity, and all their bars ranging from 70% to 99% cacao are vegan.
+The Lindt & Sprüngli company still makes premium chocolate today, including a number of dark chocolate bars of varying intensity, and many of their bars in the 70% to 99% cacao range are vegan.

 And if you prefer milk chocolate over dark, Coop (a major supermarket chain in Switzerland) sells a “lactose-free” milk chocolate that's actually made with rice milk.
 For more discerning palates, Migros (Coop's main competitor) offers a high-end chocolate bar made with coconut milk that is simply divine.

 If you grew up in suburban America like me, you probably know these as the soft pretzels sold at the mall.

 While Americans tend to think of pretzels (brezel in German) as the hard, baked snack food that comes in several shapes and sizes, the original brezels were actually the large, soft variety, twisted into the classic knot shape.
 “Pretzel sticks” is thus a bit of an oxymoron in the German-speaking world.